jieyang2020/SOX2_RIPseq/Pipeline.md

 Check quality by running fastqc.

 ### 1-2.
 Add UMI information to read 1 file and read 2 file.
+Add UMI to header in fastq.
+The resulting header will have format of [PASS/FAIL]:[UMI]::[orginal qname].
+If any nucletodie in UMI has quality lower than 10, I put FAIL, otherwise PASS.

 `umiToQname2 Read1.fastq.gz UMI.fastq.gz Read2.fastq.gz SAMPLE`\
 Read1.fastq.gz: Read 1 file of paired-end sequencing.\
 UMI.fastq.gz: UMI read file.\